Early Cubist Painting

 When did Cubism begin?

-If pushed, most art historians would say that the movement known as Cubism began in 1907 with Picasso's picture Les Demoiselles d'Avignon.
-This work signalled the start of an exploratory phase, during which Picasso and Georges Braque came together to establish several new and important principles of modern art.
+If pushed, most art historians would say that the movement known as Cubism began in 1907 with Picasso's picture Les Demoiselles d'Avignon (MOMA, NY).
+This work signalled the start of an exploratory phase, during which Picasso and Georges Braque came together to establish a number of new and important principles of modern art.

-This collaboration did not happen overnight: it wasn't until 1908 that both artists formed the intimate working relationship ("two mountaineers roped together"), based on the ideas of Paul Cezanne (1839-1906), which led to the invention of first analytical Cubism (c.1909-1912) and then synthetic Cubism (1912-14).
+This collaboration did not happen overnight: it wasn't until 1908 that both artists formed the intimate working relationship ("two mountaineers roped together"), based on the ideas of Paul Cezanne (1839-1906) - especially as expressed in his masterpiece The Large Bathers (Les Grandes Baigneuses) (1894-1905) - which led to the invention of first Analytical Cubism (c.1909-1912) and then Synthetic Cubism (1912-14).

 GEOMETRIC ABSTRACTION